ualberta-mueller-group/MCGS/docs/development-notes.md

 directly used by strip games.

 ## grid_hash (`grid_hash.h`)
-The `grid_hash` class is used to compute local hashes for grid games which have rotational and/or transpose symmetry.
+The `grid_hash` class is used to compute local hashes for grids and grid games which have rotational and/or transpose symmetry.
 It owns and manages 8 `local_hash` objects, one for each possible orientation of a grid.
 It computes the local hashes for all specified orientations of a grid, and takes the minimum as the final value.

-For example, given the first Clobber board in the list below, its local hash is computed along with those for the 7 boards below it, and the final hash value is defined to be the minimum of all 8:
+For example, given the first Clobber board in the list below, its local hash is computed along with those for the 7 boards  below it (obtained by rotating/transposing the first board), and the final hash value is defined to be the minimum of all 8:
 - "XO.|.X."
 - ".X|XO|.."
 - ".X.|.OX"